alaluma/Predicting-Salary/README.md

   * How well can we predict an individual's salary?
 What aspects correlate well to salary?
   * How well can we predict an individual's job satisfaction?
 What aspects correlate well to job satisfaction?\

-We will be using dataset from stackoverflow developer survey taken in 2017 to answer the questions presented above.
+We will be using dataset from stackoverflow developer survey taken in 2017 to answer the questions presented above using the cross-Industry Standard Process for Data Mining process.
+The steps are shown below.

+* Business Understanding
+* Data Understanding
+* Data Preparation
+* Modeling
+* Evaluation
+* Deployment